ewrogers/gala-docker/README.md

 Unfortunately, at the time of writing their Linux guide is fairly poor and not very scalable.
 It creates a `systemd` service and offers very little in terms of logging output and seeing the progress of your node throughout the day.
 For anyone who has tried to deploy a Linux node, it has been frustrating.

 Docker solves both of these problems.
 Each container is run in an entirely isolated environment, allowing muliple nodes to easily be run on the same machine via the `NODE_SPECIFIER` variable.
 It also allows us to peek into the container and see the UI progress of each node.
+Since we no longer rely on `systemd`, we can run on a lot more Linux distros as well.

 For more advanced setups, this could be run in a Docker Swarm cluster and be given CPU/memory limitations per container.
-Basically, containerize all the things to win!

 ## Installation